Minneapolis-EdFi/mps-on-track/readme.md

 ### TeamCity config values

-You shoud confirm that the following environment variables are set up in the TeamCity build configuration.
+You should confirm that the following environment variables are set up in the TeamCity build configuration.
 Using Staging as an example:

 | Name                   | Value                                             |